How to Start a New Job Virtually

 Asking questions regularly shows you are committed

 Another good practice is to keep a running list of questions that aren’t time-sensitive.
 As you think of questions throughout the day, identify whether you need an immediate answer to meet an upcoming deadline.
 If not, add it to your list and schedule a regular meeting with your manager to discuss your questions while you are ramping up in your role.
-You might start with meetings once or twice a week and adjust down as needed.
+You might start with meetings once or twice a week and adjust as needed.

 Asking questions can help you understand your manager’s expectations